Jon Pertwee: 1946–1968: The Navy Lark and other post-war roles

-Pertwee did not appear in the 1959 film version of The Navy Lark.
+Pertwee's best known radio role was as Chief Petty Officer Pertwee in the BBC Radio sitcom The Navy Lark (1959–1977), which ran for 240 episodes.
+The sitcom followed antics aboard the fictional HMS Troutbridge, and co-starred Leslie Phillips, Richard Caldicot and Ronnie Barker.
+Its maritime setting was familiar to Pertwee considering his naval background, and he also served as a resource for the writers.
+Pertwee's primary character was named after him, as was common with many comedy radio series at the time.
+He also voiced additional characters including Commander Wetherby, Vice-Admiral Burbly Burwasher and a villainous character called the Master, whom Pertwee based on Herbert Beerbohm Tree.
+Pertwee did not appear in The Navy Lark's 1959 film adaptation.
 In his 1996 memoir he attributed this to producer Herbert Wilcox refusing to employ his co-star Dennis Price on the grounds that "he was gay", a decision Pertwee made clear that he thought "was ridiculous".
 Shortly after voicing his support of Price he found out he had been dropped from the film's cast and replaced by Ronald Shiner.

-Pertwee was known as a Danny Kaye look-alike, and his impersonation of Kaye can be seen in the crime film Murder at the Windmill (1949).
-He played Charlie Sterling in the comedy film Will Any Gentleman...?
-(1953), which also featured future First Doctor actor William Hartnell playing Inspector Martin.

-On stage, he played the part of Lycus in the 1963 London production of A Funny Thing Happened on the Way to the Forum with Frankie Howerd and appeared in the smaller role of Crassus in the 1966 film version.
+Pertwee played Marcus Lycus in a 1963 production of A Funny Thing Happened on the Way to the Forum at the Strand Theatre.
+Pertwee was disappointed that the part was recast with Phil Silvers in the 1966 film adaptation.
+However, Silvers proved difficult during filming and Pertwee was flown to the set in Madrid on short notice to replace him.
+According to Pertwee, Silvers' behaviour improved when he learned that he was about to be replaced, and Pertwee ultimately appeared in a smaller role instead.
 He appeared as Sidney Tait in the comedy film Ladies Who Do (1963).
+Pertwee guested on Desert Island Discs on 12 October 1964, where he chose "Georgia on My Mind" by Ray Charles as his favourite track.
+In 1965, Pertwee starred with Cilla Black in the pantomime Little Red Riding Hood at the Wimbledon Theatre, and appeared in David Croft's BBC pantomime Mother Goose that Christmas.

-In 1966, Pertwee starred alongside Donald Sinden in the original West End production of the long-running comedy There's a Girl in My Soup.
-In this period he appeared in three Carry On films: Carry On Cleo (1964) as the soothsayer; Carry On Cowboy (1965) as Sheriff Earp; and Carry On Screaming!
+Pertwee moved from variety acting to comic acting with appearances in three Carry On films: Carry On Cleo (1964) as the soothsayer; Carry On Cowboy (1965) as Sheriff Earp; and Carry On Screaming!
 (1966) as Dr. Fettle.
-In a lost interview from 1986, which was rediscovered and published in 2008, he said he had not wanted to appear in more Carry On films because he believed the series had adversely affected the careers of other regular actors such as Kenneth Williams, Sid James and Joan Sims.
-In 1967 Pertwee was chosen by Dad's Army producer David Croft for the role of Captain George Mainwaring, but he turned it down – possibly because he preferred to extend his role on Broadway in There's a Girl in My Soup.
+In a 1986 interview, Pertwee said he had not wanted to appear in more Carry On films because he believed the series had adversely affected the careers of other regular actors such as Kenneth Williams, Sid James and Joan Sims.
+Pertwee starred in the comedy There's a Girl in My Soup at the Globe Theatre from October 1966, and later appeared in the play's 1967 Broadway production.
+He was offered the role of Captain Mainwaring in the pilot episode of Dad's Army, but turned it down to continue on Broadway.
+He appeared in the 1967 The Avengers episode "From Venus with Love".

-His television career had started off with small parts in children's shows featuring Richard Hearne's Mr Pastry character.
-Later he made an appearance in The Avengers episode "From Venus With Love" (1967) as Brigadier Whitehead, and later, he guest-starred as a vicar in The Goodies' episode "Wacky Wales" (1975).